hortibonn/Plotting-High-Dimensional-Data/README.md

 See the folder `Radial` for R script examples of how to plot some interesting things (these are mostly covered in the vignette).

+## MC Simulations

 The `mcSimulationResults.csv` file comes out of each `decisionSupport` welfare decision analysis and can be mined for visualizations.
 See the `MC_Examples` folder for how to extract and compare model outputs from `decisionSupport`.

+The simulations files from the Uganda example have over 1 billion data points and are quite heavy.
+The one containing Monte Carlo results for agricultural development 'AD' is 52MB and the one for homegardens 'HG' is 155MB.

-To use the files in the `MC_Examples` folder you must download the decisonSupport output files from Dropbox <https://www.dropbox.com/sh/u20heealspgtw86/AADgFCI4XTzEqNm0v0s4q932a?dl=0> they are too heavy for GitHub.
+To use the files in the `MC_Examples` folder you must download the decisonSupport output files from Dropbox <https://www.dropbox.com/sh/u20heealspgtw86/AADgFCI4XTzEqNm0v0s4q932a?dl=0> and store them locally, they are too heavy for GitHub.

+### Dealing with large files in GitHub

+To solve the problem of files too heavy for GitHub I pushed with the command 'git push origin master' which allows pushing up to 100MB files.
+So now the 'AD' file is online.
+I wil keep trying for options to get files over 100MB in the repository (in repositories in general).

-To solve the problem of files too heavy for GitHub I tried to use `saveRDS`, which may be a work around but is not yet helpful.
+I also tried to use `saveRDS`, which may be a work around but is not yet helpful.

 MC_Results_HG<-read.csv("mcSimulationResults_HG.csv")